German budget committee to discuss Greek compromise deal on Weds - sources

 Another source said it remained unclear if the committee would call for a full parliamentary debate on both the aid package and the IMF's role in the third bailout.

-Earlier on Friday, a senior lawmaker from the center-left Social Democrats (SPD) had called for a full parliamentary debate on the euro zone's latest financing deal for Greece, challenging Finance Minister Wolfgang Schaeuble who suggested such a debate was unnecessary.

-Reporting by Gernot Heller; Writing by Michael Nienaber; Editing by Joseph Nasr
+Earlier on Friday, a senior lawmaker from the centre-left Social Democrats (SPD) had called for a full parliamentary debate on the euro zone's latest financing deal for Greece, challenging Finance Minister Wolfgang Schaeuble who suggested such a debate was unnecessary.
+(Reporting by Gernot Heller; Writing by Michael Nienaber; Editing by Joseph Nasr)